Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Course Setting and Study Protocol

-\textbf{Continued large-scale data collection} 193 students enrolled in the course,\footnote{Enrollment was limited because the course was offered for the first time as a pilot.} of whom 159 completed all requirements.
+Out of 193 students enrolled in the course,\footnote{Enrollment was limited because the course was offered for the first time as a pilot.} 159 completed all requirements.
 The \nameDataset dataset refers to the \emph{open data} that participants agreed to contribute for public release.
-All 12 instructors and about 30\% of students consented to share their materials.
+All 12 instructors and 30\% of students consented to share their materials.